bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Questions to reflect:

 - Reflect on a recent project.
 How did identifying the audience type (B2B, B2C, internal employees) impact your approach to the project?
 - How do the interaction dynamics differ between B2B and B2C audiences in your experience?
-Provide specific examples.

-### Explore the reasons behind collaboration
+### Explore why customers use the product

-Exploring why customers choose to collaborate with the company helps us understand the unique value propositions that differentiate our client’s product or service from competitors.
+Exploring why customers choose to use the client’s products helps us understand the unique value propositions that differentiate your client’s product or service from competitors.

-- **Investigate customer choice:** Understand why customers choose this company’s product over competitors.
+**Investigate customer choice:** Understand why customers choose this company’s product over competitors.
 What unique value or solution does it offer?
 This could be due to innovative features, superior customer service, or a strong brand reputation.

 For example, a tech company might attract customers because of its cutting-edge technology and commitment to continuous innovation.

-- **Determine loyalty factors:** Identify what keeps customers returning and what aspects of the service or product they value most.
+**Determine loyalty factors:** Identify what keeps customers returning and what aspects of the service or product they value most.
 This could include reliability, cost-effectiveness, or exceptional user experience.
-Understanding these loyalty factors allows us to emphasize and enhance these strengths in our consulting efforts.
+Understanding these loyalty factors allows us to emphasize and enhance these strengths in your consulting efforts.

 Tips and techniques:

-- **Perform root cause analysis:** Use techniques like the "5 Whys" to drill down into why customers choose your product over competitors.
+- **Perform root cause analysis:** Use techniques like the “5 Whys” to drill down into why customers choose your product over competitors.

 Questions to reflect:

 - Why do you think understanding why customers choose a company’s product is critical for a consultant?
-Give examples from your experience.

 ### Define customer needs and goals

-Defining customer needs and goals ensures that our solutions are aligned with what the customers are aiming to achieve, addressing both their immediate and long-term aspirations.
+Defining customer needs and goals ensures that your solutions are aligned with what the customers are aiming to achieve, addressing both their immediate and long-term aspirations.

 - **Identify key needs and requirements:** Pinpoint what customers are aiming to achieve through the product, including both their immediate and long-term goals.
 This can involve specific functionalities, performance metrics, or broader business objectives.
 - **Understand pain points:** Discover the challenges or gaps that the product helps the customers overcome.
 Identifying these pain points enables us to propose solutions that effectively address these issues, improving overall customer satisfaction and product adoption.